Did Christians Write Old Testament Pseudepigraph That Appear to be Jewish?

 As with Chrysostom's sermons, Ephrem's commentaries show a strong interest in basic biblical exegesis and the explanation of difficult passages.
 They being commentaries rather than sermons, they shows no particular hermeneutical interest.
 The high density of parallels to Jewish, especially rabbinic, exegesis is striking.
 It seems likely that Ephrem had access to Jewish targums or midrashic works and he drew on them frequently.
 In addition, a number of times he alludes to Jewish customs or ideas of which he would have disapproved in the present, but which he presents in a positive light in their biblical context.
 In the Joseph story Tamar longs to participate in the blessings of the circumcised Hebrews and is self-conscious of her own origin among the uncircumcised.
 Likewise, Sephora is condemned for preventing the circumcision of Moses' second son.
 And in her prayer, MosesÕ mother refers to the line of the Hebrews as the seed that God blessed.
 Christians had access to Jewish exegesis and were capable of drawing on it freely.
 Allusions to Jewish exegetical traditions are by no means proof of Jewish authorship.
 And Christians could make positive references to Jewish institutions and Jewish ethnicity if these were viewed in the context of the Old Testament period.

 A considerable corpus of epic poetry on biblical themes was produced in Latin in late antiquity.
 Following Reinhart Herzog, we can divide it into three groups.
-The first can be labeled "canonical" and consists of works by Juvencus, Sedulius, Arato, and Avitus.
+The first can be labelled "canonical" and consists of works by Juvencus, Sedulius, Arato, and Avitus.
 The second consists of "noncanonical" works, those produced by named authors which survive only in a narrow manuscript base.
 Third are the noncanonical and pseudepigraphic works on various New Testament and Old Testament subjects.
 It is the third category that is of interest in this paper.
 The pseudepigraphic Latin epics on Old Testament themes seem mostly to have been written in or around the fifth century.
 Herzog believes that, whether or not their authors were known originally, once they had been rejected from the canon they circulated anonymously until they were collected together in the Carolingian era, when they were assigned to well-known pre-Ambrosian prose authors.

 The Heptateuchos is a five-thousand-line epic (about 32,500 Latin words) which paraphrases the Pentateuch, Joshua, and Judges.
 Apparently the original work also included other Old Testament prose books.
 Some manuscripts assign the work to a Cyprianus, but nothing more is known about the author and Herzog is probably correct in concluding that this is a pseudepigraphic attribution to Cyprian of Carthage.
 It is generally agreed on various grounds that the Heptateuchos was composed during the fifth century, probably in Gaul.
 It is an extended paraphrase of the Bible in ornate Latin poetry, and references in it to explicitly Christian matters are few and far between.
 Space does not allow for a complete analysis, so I will limit my comments to the section on Leviticus , which consists of 309 lines (about 2000 Latin words).